RC2014Z80/RC2014/BASIC-Programs/hexload/README.md

 Hexload is a basic program, that uploads an assembly language program to support uploading other programs into the memory of the RC2014.

-## C and Assembly file upload for new users (No EEPROM programmer required)
+## C and Assembly file upload, no EEPROM programmer required

 Just built a Classic or Mini RC2014, and don't yet have an EEPROM burner?